blaklites/fb/README.rst

 The method returns the id of the object created.

 Please refer to `https://developers.facebook.com/docs/graph-api/reference/v2.1/ <https://developers.facebook.com/docs/graph-api/reference/v2.1/>`_.
-All publishing categories can be used with this method except except "photos".
+All publishing categories can be used with this method except "photos".

 Examples